KMaciejewsk/lowbob-scanner/README.md

 - `>help` - shows all commands
 - `>setchannel` - type it in channel you want the bot to type in
 - `>unsetchannel` - type it in channel you want to remove the bot from
+- `addreply @user` - set bot to reply to users messages
+- `removereply @user` - stop bot from replying to users messages